QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 * test to ensure that the `maxiter` is working (e.g. what happens if you call `maxiter = 5`
 * test to ensure that `tol` is working

 And anything else you can think of.
-You should be able to run `] test` for the project to check that the test-suite is running, and then ensure that it is running automatically on Travis CI.
+You should be able to run `] test` for the project to check that the test-suite is running, and then ensure that it is running automatically on GitHub Actions CI.

 Push a commit to the repository which breaks one of the tests and see what the GitHub Actions CI reports after running the build.